 Work for an exciting, cutting-edge school within the University of Washington.

-High school graduation or equivalent and two years of higher education or advancement office experience.
+High school graduation or equivalent and two years of experience supporting advancement or fundraising operations.

-Must be fluent in MS Office: Word, Excel, Outlook, SharePoint and have prior experience using databases.
+Must be fluent in MS Office: Word, Excel, Outlook.

 Must have excellent communication skills, both written and oral.